vishnuatrai/vishnuatrai.github.io/source/_posts/2018-08-16-kubernetes-secrets-vs-configmaps.markdown

 ---

 ###Secrets
-Serets are k8s object to manage small amount of sensitive data like password, keys and tokens with less than 1mb size.
+Secrets are k8s object to manage small amount of sensitive data like password, keys and tokens with less than 1mb size.
 Secrets encoded and stored inside k8s master etcd data store.
 Since Secrets will be created outside of pods and containers, these can be used any number of times.
 ####1.
 Create `secret` using `kubectl`<!--more-->
 	#syntax
 	kubectl create secret <type of secret (generic)> <name of secret> <data from-file|from-literal>